elc08/MPclassifier/README.md

 from SigProfilerMatrixGenerator import install as genInstall genInstall.install('GRCh38', bash=True)
 ```
-MSclassifier uses plotly to produce graphics and scikit to train a neural network.
+MPclassifier uses plotly to produce graphics and scikit to train a neural network.

 ```
 pip install plotly==4.6.0